 Radio 3 has a weekly audience of 2.09 million listeners, compared to 1.99m last quarter and 2.16m last year.
 The network’s share is 1.3%, from 1.1% last quarter and 1.3% last year.

 BBC Radio 4

-BBC Radio 4 posted a record weekly reach of 11.21 million and the Today programme has 7.14 million listeners each week, up from 7.05m last year and 6.81m last quarter.
+Radio 4 posted a weekly reach of 10.95 million during the period, up from 10.76m last year but down from last quarter’s record high of 11.21m.
+Its share of listening is 12.2% compared to 12.5% last quarter and 12.8% last year.
+The Today programme has 7.06 million listeners each week, from 6.94m last year and 7.14m last quarter.

 BBC Asian Network

 Among the BBC’s digital-only stations, the Asian Network took a tumble, down 28% on the previous quarter and nearly 14% year on year to 478,000.

 BBC 6 Music